rmello4d/TheSustainableDeveloper/learn_how_to_code.md

 That will allow John to start at 0 and increase his speed until 10 km/h.
 No more speed increases for John after that.

 Is John getting out of this alive ?
 Not quiet yet.
-We solve one problem, now he will not be a Ferrari.
-He is now running at 10 km/h, which is a good running speed.
+We solve one problem, now he is not a Ferrari.
+He is now running at 10 km/h, which is a good speed.

-The problem now is that John will run forever.
+The problem is that John will run forever.
 He is like Pheidippides in the Marathon Batle.
 Pheidippidis run from the battlefield of Marathon to Athens to announce that the Persians had been defeated.
 Then, kaboom!
 Can our lover and developer fix it again and for Godsake keep John alive ?
 Let's say John will run for 20 mins ?

 ```